 Many of the fire department's trucks are going on more than 15 years, longer than national safety recommendations.

-Lipski told TMJ4 that over the weekend, they had to put their one reserve fire engine into service. because of a mechanical issue.
+Lipski told TMJ4 that mechanics are working overtime to keep the fleet operational.
+Over the weekend, they had to put their one reserve fire engine into service because of a mechanical issue.
 If another engine went down, the department would have to request help from a neighboring community, a move that it has done before.
 If another engine is not available, then the next move would be to shut down an engine company.

 The city's northwest side is the busiest region for MFD.